Gas rotation and turbulence in the galaxy cluster Abell 2029: Summary and conclusions

 The main results of our work are the following. \begin{itemize} \item Our model accurately reproduces the observational measurements of $\zu$ and $\sigmav$ in the three pointings for A2029, as further demonstrated by comparing the measurements of $\zu$ and $\sigmav$ from synthetic and observed XRISM/Resolve spectra (see Sect. \ref{sec:results}). \item The inferred turbulent-to-total pressure ratio has a flat profile across all the radial range (0 -- 650) kpc, with a median value of $\approx$ 0.02, and the inferred rotation-velocity-to-velocity-dispersion ratio peaks at a distance on the NE-direction from the center in the range (250 -- 650) kpc, with a median value of 0.15 (see Sect. \ref{sec:posterior}). \item Following Sect.
 4.3 of \citetalias{Bartalesi24}, we evaluate the ratio between the hydrostatic mass and the true mass of our halo model, which at $R=r_{2500} \approx 669$ kpc is $0.97 \pm 0.01$. \end{itemize}

-The assumptions underlying our analysis, such as isotropic turbulence, rotation as the only bulk motion component, and the orientation of the rotation axis, will soon be tested with an approved XRISM/Resolve pointing toward the eastern region of A2029, and/or with additional pointings to be approved in the future XRISM calls.
+Some of the assumptions underlying our analysis, such as rotation as the only bulk motion contributing to the LOS velocity observed in the off-center XRISM pointings and the position angle of the rotation axis, will soon be tested with an approved XRISM/Resolve pointing toward the eastern region of A2029\footnote{As described in Subsect.~\ref{sec:from_to}, we assume a rotation axis in the plane of the sky orthogonal to the A2029 arm sampled with PV pointings and aligned with this forthcoming pointing.
+In the latter, our model predicts a LOS velocity close to zero and a LOS non-thermal velocity dispersion similar to or higher than in the $m=2$ spectrum. }.
+Further constraints on the presence and amount of rotation could be obtained through a full azimuthal coverage of A2029 with XRISM.

+The orientation of the rotation axis in the three-dimensional space is difficult to constrain observationally.
+In our analysis, we arbitrarily assumed that the rotation axis is orthogonal to the LOS.
+This choice of the LOS is advantageous not only because it simplifies the computation of the observables (see Eqs.\ \ref{eq.Norm} - \ref{eq.model_press}), but also because it is informative, allowing us (under the assumption of rotation as the only bulk motion) to put a lower limit on the intrinsic rotation speed, for a given LOS velocity.
+For any other LOS the inferred intrinsic rotation speed would tend to be higher: an extreme case would be that of a LOS parallel to the rotation axis, with no rotation-induced line centroid shift, whatever the intrinsic rotation speed.